tests-always-included/tomdoc.sh/README.md

 License
 -------

-tomdoc.sh is licensed under the terms of the MIT License.
+* tomdoc.sh is licensed under the terms of the MIT License.
 See [LICENSE] file.
+* [Sharness] and all tests are licensed under the terms of the GNU General Public License version 2 or higher.
+See file [COPYING] for full license text.

 Contact